antvis/G6/docs/manual/middle/elements/nodes/circle.en.md

 ### 2 Configure in the Data
-To configure different nodes with different attributes, you can write the attributes into the node data.
+To configure different nodes with different properties, you can write the properties into the node data.
 ```javascript
 const data = {
   nodes: [